saimn/sigal/docs/image_information.rst

 - *Title*: the image title.
 - *Date*: the file date, useful when it cannot be read from the EXIF metadata, e.g. for videos and some image formats.
+- *Lat* and *Lon*: geo-location for positioning the image on map galleries.
+  Note that this overrides EXIF coordinates, so except for localizing when EXIF cooredinates are missing it can also be used to localize the image based on what is depicted instead of where the camera was standing.

 Any additional meta-data is available in the templates.
 For instance::